Governance

 Bridgestone’s enterprise risk management program is built on a framework that strives for alignment between its global and regional risk management programs and the different risks faced by the organization around the world.

 In early 2022, Bridgestone established the Global Management Risk Committee (GMRC).
-The GMRC, chaired by Global ERM Leader, is a chartered committee consisting of BRIDGESTONE EAST and WEST CEOs, Group presidents, and global function leaders, as well as others with relevant expertise within the organization.
+The GMRC, chaired by Global ERM Leader, is a chartered committee consisting of representatives from Global committees and functions, as well as others with relevant expertise within the organization.
 In addition, global and regional enterprise risk management leaders and professionals attend meetings to provide programmatic updates and ensure the overall global alignment and maturity of the program.
 The GMRC meets several times a year through a regular cadence of meetings and on an ad hoc basis and it has direct oversight of the most significant enterprise-wide global risks and the overall global ERM program.
 The GMRC evaluates various global risks from short-, medium-, and long-term perspectives, and provides oversight and guidance for the relevant leaders and cross-functional groups within the organization who are charged with leading risk management efforts.
 The GMRC additionally reviews relevant industry best practices and provides guidance and support for the Global ERM Department to facilitate and integrate risk management training across the organization.
-Members of the GMRC also periodically provide updates and reports to the Global CEO and board members.
+Members of the GMRC also periodically provide updates and reports to the Global CEO, Global EXCO members, and board members.
 These periodic updates provide regular opportunities for senior leadership to engage with the global program, provide direction, and help ensure that risk management is part of Bridgestone’s strategic planning and decision making.

 Under the GMRC, certain global working groups and short-term task forces address priority global management risks.
-The GMRC oversees efforts to address these priority global management risks and collaborates, through risk owners, with the Global Chief Digital Officer (G-CDXO) on cyber risks, with the Global Research & Development Committee on initiatives in 6PPD/TRWP, and with the Global Supply Chain Management, Global Procurement, Global Finance, and other departments on geopolitical risks.
-The GMRC partners closely with Global Communications and other departments to ensure alignment and a coordinated approach to addressing enterprise risks.
-The GMRC also works closely with other Bridgestone global committees, including the Global Sustainability Committee (GSC), to integrate sustainability into ERM processes.
+The GMRC oversees efforts to address these priority global management risks and collaborates, through risk owners, with the Global Research & Development Committee on initiatives in 6PPD/TRWP, and with the Global Supply Chain Management, Global Procurement, Global Finance, Global Communications, and other departments on geopolitical risks.
+The GMRC also works closely with other Bridgestone global committees, including the Sustainability Committee, to integrate sustainability into ERM processes.
 For example, materiality assessments from Bridgestone’s sustainability program inform its global and regional risk management programs.
 Additionally, the Global Standards and Regulations Roundtable is under the GMRC’s oversight.

-In addition to the GMRC, Bridgestone also maintains a Global ERM Department.
-The Global ERM Department consists of risk leaders and dedicated enterprise risk management professionals globally and from each region.
-The Global ERM Department meets frequently and has direct responsibility for the design and implementation of enterprise risk management at the global and regional levels, including investment in and use of leading risk management technology and systems.
+In addition to the GMRC, Bridgestone also maintains a Global Enterprise Risk Management (ERM) team.
+The Global ERM team consists of risk leaders and dedicated enterprise risk management professionals globally and from each region.
+The team meets frequently and has direct responsibility for the design and implementation of enterprise risk management at the global and regional levels, including investment in and use of leading risk management technology and systems.
 It also has responsibility for continuous enhancement of Bridgestone’s business continuity and crisis management activities.
-The Global ERM Department helps ensure the alignment of Bridgestone’s Global Enterprise Risk Management Standards on global risk-related activities together with risk-related activities for each strategic business unit and region.
-The efforts of the Global ERM Department help build and sustain a culture of resilience (including, for example, by periodically conducting risk identification exercises and reporting on risk management activities), proactively conducting risk sensing and scenario planning, and embedding enterprise risk management in strategic planning and decision-making throughout the organization.
+The Global ERM team helps ensure the alignment of Bridgestone’s Global Enterprise Risk Management Standards on global risk-related activities together with risk-related activities for each strategic business unit and region.
+The efforts of the team help build and sustain a culture of resilience (including, for example, by periodically conducting risk identification exercises and reporting on risk management activities), proactively conducting risk sensing and scenario planning, and embedding enterprise risk management in strategic planning and decision-making throughout the organization.
 Each of the regional risk leaders are also responsible for driving and coordinating operational risk mitigation and management activities at the department and strategic business unit (SBU) levels in their respective regions.
 Finally, each of the SBU board of directors has relevant committees which provide additional oversight of Bridgestone’s risk management efforts.

 In addition to the internal resources that focus on global risk management, Bridgestone also periodically engages different external experts and other third parties to help support the global and regional risk management programs.
 These third parties periodically provide support for risk-related activities (such as risk identification and validation exercises), advising on particular risk topics (such as geopolitical disputes), and other program enhancements.